 Wednesday 13th May: The Cathedral & Siege of Burgos

-Onwards again, via the Bridge of Tordesillas, scene of multiple actions in 1812, to the small but beautifully formed riverside city of Burgos.
+Onwards again, via the Bridge of Tordesillas, scene of multiple actions, to the small but beautifully formed riverside city of Burgos.
 Home to the legendary El Cid, this was also a major Napoleonic staging post.
 We visit Spain’s first Gothic and Royal Cathedral, before climbing to the castle to view the scene of the successful French defence.
 We stay in Superior rooms at our hotel alongside the river looking across to the city.

 Thursday 14th May: Wine Country & Spa

 Wending our way back towards Madrid, we not only visit Spain’s greatest wine region, Ribera del Duero, but stay in a former monastery, now a 5-star spa hotel along The Golden Mile, Spain’s richest ‘terroir’.
 Home to legendary wine labels, we visit the winery where the excitement started.
 Those less intrigued by wine are welcome to enjoy complimentary spa treatments at the hotel which has won “Best Spa in Spain” and hit the Condé Nast Traveller Gold List 2018.